Eyelid Papilloma

 Long-Term Monitoring

-Patients should receive follow-up care as needed.
+Patients should receive follow-up care as needed, and counseling regarding the possibility of recurrence should be provided.

 Author